Analogue’s Mega Sg plays every old Sega cartridge in 1080p

 The hard way

 Analogue is upfront about how difficult its process it is.
-The company’s cofounder and chief executive Chris Taber explained that they can’t just go borrow work that someone else has already done.
+The company’s cofounder and chief executive, Chris Taber, explained that they can’t just go borrow work that someone else has already done.
 Instead, they have to figure out how to translate 1990s system designs to modern FPGA chips.
 And it doesn’t want to stop when things are “good enough.”
 It wants everything to work as you remember.

 “Like all Analogue products, we designed Mega Sg with the core functionality of each and every system implemented 100 percent in the FPGA,” said Taber.
 “It’s important to note just how difficult and time consuming it is to develop a system in FPGA.
 It’s taken us over a year just to develop Genesis in FPGA alone.
 We’re implementing each system in FPGA completely in house from scratch.
 Analogue is the only company doing this.
 No licensing — or stealing — the same software emulators and sticking them on a low powered Android or Linux box, which is what every single other third-party company is doing.”